solo-io/gloo-ref-arch/two-phased-canary/part3/README.md

 Otherwise, this looks very similar to our template from before.

-### Route table
+#### Route table

-This template will take a little more work to start using the values we provided, though we'll still end up with a single route table and won't need to create any variables for ranges.
+Now let's update our route table to start expressing our canary route configuration when those values are specified.

 ```yaml
 apiVersion: gateway.solo.io/v1